 Chapter 10: We have an award-winning paper showing a serious protocol failure in EMV.
 The protocol security issue I talked about in the book, namely SDA versus DDA, turns out not to matter much.
 With DDA, when the card is first inserted into the terminal, it sends a nonce NC to the terminal along with its certificates.
 The terminal sends a nonce NT plus (in some implementations) CVMR, the Card Verification Method Result (which if present can be compared to the CVR and used to detect our attack).
 The card then signs NC, NT and CVMR if present.
 The transaction then proceeds just as with SDA, with the PIN being sent to the card in the clear!
 We understand this is because hundreds of thousands of terminals would otherwise have had to be upgraded.
 There is also a command at startup, "get processing options", the answer to which specifies whether SDA or DDA is to be used; this may permit an attacker to force a transaction to fall back from DDA into SDA.
 All in all, it's unclear why the banks bother moving to DDA at all.
 It looks like a compromise between SDA and the more robust but more expensive CDA.
 Overall, though, EMV is over-complex with too many options, too many combinations of which are insecure.
 It badly needs an overhaul, and the line we're taking is that the US banking industry should not be allowed to roll out EMV until the bugs are fixed.

-Chapter 11: a large theft from a museum in Paris seems to have involved an alarm system that broke (or was sabotaged) some time previously, as I discuss.
+Chapter 11: a record-breaking burglary in London may have relied on a fire that cut power and internet access to a large part of London.
+A large theft from a museum in Paris seems to have involved an alarm system that broke (or was sabotaged) some time previously.
 However thefts from museums mostly involve insiders; see the Journal of Physical Security v 4 no 1.
 There's also an interesting philosophical issue about unauthorised acquisitions: if a disruptive artist like Banksy leaves one of his paintings on the wall of your museum and you don't notice it for a while, is that a security failure?
 There's much more on physical security here.

 Chapter 13: Here are photographs of a PAL, a PAL reprogrammer and a PAL verifier taken at the National Museum of Nuclear Science and History, Albuquerque Steven J. Greenwald.
 Finally, there's an article on China's nuclear weapon security.